jonnyfishman/Weather-Icons-Font/README.md

    + `css/weather-icons.min.css` This file contains the styles for the weather icons, including the classes for specifying the colours of the icons.

    + The folder `fonts/`.
-This is the actual font file for the weather icons and should be placed in the parent folder `../` from the CSS files.
+These re the actual font files for the weather icons and should be placed in the parent folder `../` from the CSS files.

 ## Usage